mathLab/PINA/docs/source/_rst/tutorial6/tutorial.rst

 to merge two default geometries.
 We need to simply use the ``Union``
 class: it takes a list of geometries and returns the union of them.

-Let's create three unions.
+Let’s create three unions.
 Firstly, it will be a union of ``cartesian`` and ``ellipsoid_no_border``.
 Next, it will be a union of ``ellipse_no_border`` and ``ellipse_border``.
 Lastly, it will be a union of all three geometries.